Are Hob Sizes Standard? A Simple Guide to Fitting the Right Hob

 The key dimensions to consider are:

-- Cut-out size: the actual hole in the worktop that the hob slots into
+The actual space in the worktop that the hob is designed to slot into.

-Different brands may have slight variations in depth, height, or required clearance, so always check the full specification.
+Different brands may have slight variations in depth, height or required clearance, so always check the full specification before installation.

 Common Hob Sizes in the UK